 Markham's 'Future Urban Area' as shown on Map 1 - Markham Structure will be planned in accordance with the land use policies in Section 8.12.
-For the 'Future Urban Area' lands north of Major Mackenzie Drive, a Conceptual Master Plan will be prepared to inform the secondary planning process set out in Section 10.1.2 of this Plan and the requirements of Sections 4.3 and 5.6 of the Regional Official Plan.
+For the 'Future Urban Area' lands north of Major Mackenzie Drive and east of Woodbine Avenue, a Conceptual Master Plan will be prepared to strengthen and complement the secondary planning process set out in Section 9.1.1 of this Plan and the requirements of Sections 4.3 and 5.6 of the Regional Official Plan.